 In addition to these two fundamentals we add two additional requirements:

 A Hilbert space is the mathematical stage on which the algebra acts in order to produce the numbers, which may eventually be measured in experiments.

-The Hilbert space, that we find, has a number of interesting features.
+The Hilbert space, which we find, has a number of interesting features.
 First of all, it is non-local, which means that the probability for a quantum transition between two field configurations depends on the scale, where these field configurations differ.
 If they differ mostly at a large scale, then the probability will be relatively large compared to the case, where they differ at a very short scale.

 One consequence of this non-locality is that very extreme field configurations — such as singularities — are assigned zero probability.
 This appears to imply that the initial big bang singularity and the space-time singularities purported to exist at the centre of black holes are ruled out within our framework.

 2. A dynamical principle

 The dynamical principle is what makes the theory move — it introduces time evolution.

 There are several approaches to obtain a Hamilton operator.
 One is to use the toolbox of non-commutative geometry.
 Normally one thinks of geometry as an assignment of distances and curvature to a finite dimensional space — i.e. the geometry of a donut or an elephant.
 But in this case we use non-commutative geometry to construct a geometry over a space, where each point itself is a 3-dimensional geometry.
 We believe that such an operator will give rise to a time-evolution that is physically relevant — a conjecture that is backed by our recent study.

 Another key feature of the Hilbert space representation is that it is strongly continuous.
 What this means is that we can construct infinitesimal operators — not only operators, that for instance give us finite transitions between different field configurations, but also the limiting case where these transitions are infinitesimal.